A Plea to Consider believing on Jesus

 So Ha carried on with the story.

-She then told him that if he did believe, that was enough, (she got it correct, it’s a free gift) and he could just believe in his heart.
+She then told him that if he did believe, that was enough, (she got it correct, it’s a free gift) and he could just believe in his heart/mind.
 At that moment, Harry told her “YES”.
-And that is when we hugged each other in tears, and she told me that Harry (pointing upwards) and Gilbert, “were drinking the new wine with Jesus”.
+And that is when we hugged each other in tears, as she told me that Harry (pointing upwards) and Gilbert, “were drinking the new wine with Jesus”.
 (From the Last Supper passage below)

 Then He took the cup, and gave thanks, and gave it to them, saying, “Drink from it, all of you.
 For this is My blood of the new covenant, which is shed for many for the remission of sins.
 But I say to you, I will not drink of this fruit of the vine from now on until that day when I drink it new with you in My Father’s kingdom.”
 Matt 26:27-29